-Meticulously organised and participated in treks, climbs, ski tours and expeditions to Tajikistan Pamirs, Patagonia, Peru, Morocco, Nepal, Kyrgyzstan, Georgian and Russian Caucasus and Kamchatka.
+Ran treks, climbs, ski tours and expeditions to Tajikistan Pamirs, Patagonia, Peru, Morocco, Nepal, Kyrgyzstan, Kazakhstan, Siberia, Caucasus and Kamchatka.
 A full member of the British Alpine Club.
-Personal mission: to maintain informal connections between the outdoor communities of Russia and the rest of the world.
+Professional avalanche education: equivalent of Canadian Avalanche Association Level 1 certificate.

 Visited over 40 countries, lived in the UK for four years.
 Certified first-aider.

-Anna Drozhzhina, an experienced trek leader and an aspiring mountain/ski guide, a student of Kyrgyzstan Mountain Guides Association (KMGA/IFMGA), based in Saint-Petersburg, Russia.
+Anna Drozhzhina, an experienced trek leader and an aspiring mountain/ski guide, a student of Kyrgyzstan Mountain Guides Association (KMGA/IFMGA), now based in Budapest, Hungary.
 Considerable experience working as a lead guide on Elbrus (over 30 climbs from South, North and West), Kazbek and Kamchatka.
 Certified first-aider.
 Speaks English and French.

 Sounds exciting?
 It truly is!
 We love the place and would be happy to share it with you.
 Should you have any questions, please check out our FAQ section below.
 Alternatively, don’t hesitate to send us your inquiry using the contact form or WhatsApp.